AdoptOpenJDK/adoptopenjdk-getting-started-kit/intermediate-steps/code_analysis_of_openjdk_projects.md

 **Install SonarQube on the Mac OS**

-Use this [blog](https://neomatrix369.wordpress.com/2013/09/16/installing-sonarqube-formely-sonar-on-mac-os-x-mountain-lion-10-8-4/) to install SonarQube (instructions for Mac OS, might need tweaks for other OSes)
+Use this [blog](https://neomatrix369.wordpress.com/2013/09/16/installing-sonarqube-formely-sonar-on-mac-os-x-mountain-lion-10-8-4/) to install SonarQube or the instructions below (instructions for Mac OS, might need tweaks for other OSes)

 **Install MySQL and SonarQube on the Ubuntu VM**
 1. Download and install MySQL on Ubuntu.
 See section titled "Installation" on https://help.ubuntu.com/12.04/serverguide/mysql.html